What does it actually take to win a hackathon?

 • Timing context: is there a company initiative or industry trend the hackathon aligns with?

 Expect chaos, embrace it, and focus on learning.
-Your first hackathon probably won't be a win, and that's fine—the experience is invaluable.
+Your first hackathon probably won't be a win, and that's fine - the experience is invaluable.
 Join an experienced team if possible, scope small, and prioritize having something working to demo.

-• Join an experienced team if you can—you'll learn faster
+• Join an experienced team if you can - you'll learn faster

-• Scope aggressively small—first-timers always overestimate what's possible
+• Scope aggressively small - first-timers always overestimate what's possible

 • Prioritize a working demo over feature completeness

-• Don't skip sleep entirely—diminishing returns hit hard after 20 hours
+• Don't skip sleep entirely - diminishing returns hit hard after 20 hours

-• Network actively—hackathons are relationship-building opportunities
+• Network actively - hackathons are relationship-building opportunities

-• Take notes on what worked and didn't—invaluable for next time
+• Take notes on what worked and didn't - invaluable for next time

-• Have fun—the energy and camaraderie are part of the experience
+• Have fun - the energy and camaraderie are part of the experience

 Your first hackathon is tuition.
-Focus on learning the rhythm, meeting people, and shipping something—anything.
+Focus on learning the rhythm, meeting people, and shipping something - anything.
 Winning comes later.

 Preparation is your unfair advantage.
 Document your ideas in one-pagers, validate them with quick research, form your team early, set up your development environment, and gather reusable components.
 The hackathon itself should be execution, not planning.

-• Validate before you build: quick research on novelty, feasibility, competition
+• Validate before you build: quick research on novelty, feasibility, competition - use the idea validation framework for structured assessment

 • Form your team early: don't scramble for teammates at the start